nguyenquyhy/DiscordBridge/README.md

   - 1 public channel to send & receive messages between Discord and Minecraft
   - 1 monitoring channel to record only server start/stop and player join/leave events
   - 1 staff-only channel that send message one-way from Discord to Minecraft with a special announcement template
+- **New in 2.2.0**
+  - Set game activity of the bot
+  - Ignore Discord messages from all bots and/or blacklist certain prefixes
+  - Support One-Time Password

 ## Getting Started for server owners and players